 FRESNO – “My big brothers stood in front of me so that no one could see who was playing the organ,” Ivan Mileyev recalled.
 “That is kind of funny!
 I was 12-years old and playing the organ in a Baptist church in Ukraine.
 Playing the organ or being involved in ministry at that age was not allowed in the Soviet Union.”

 Ivan Mileyev joined the California Southern Baptist Convention (CSBC) Church Starting Group as church planting catalyst in January 2007.
-His primary area of responsibility is the planting of churches for California’s Slavic speakers, which includes those speaking Belarusian, Moldavian, Romanian, Russian, Ukrainian, and other Indo-European languages.
+His primary area of responsibility is the planting of churches for California’s Slavic speakers, as well as Spanish and Anglo people in Mid-Valley and Sequoia Associations.

-His family’s journey from the Ukraine to California is a compelling story of God’s providence.
+His family’s journey from Ukraine to California is a compelling story of God’s providence.

 Ivan was born into a Ukrainian Christian family, and was involved in music ministry from an early age.
-When he was 16, Ivan realized that there was more to being a Christian than coming from a Christian family, being religious, or being involved in church ministry.
+When he was 16, He realized that there was more to being a Christian than coming from a Christian family, being religious, or been involved in church ministry.
 He repented, accepted Jesus as his Lord, and was baptized.

 “I finished music college in Kiev,” Ivan said.
 “Then I attended the Odessa State Conservatory of Music for five years to earn my master’s degree in music.
 I studied music for nine or more years, and I was a choir and orchestra director and responsible for special music among all Ukrainian Baptist churches in Kiev, Ukraine.”

 Ivan married his wife, Yelena, in 1985, and they immigrated with their two daughters and one son to Hollywood, California, in 1992.
 God led them to join the Slavic Evangelical Baptist Church of Hollywood, where they learned about Southern Baptist life and mission.